semantic-flow/sflo/documentation/concept.git.md

 ### 5.3 No parallel “next snapshots”

-Two different weave runs from divergent Git histories cannot both claim to be the next `_vN` for the same Flow in canonical.
+Two different weave runs from divergent Git histories cannot both claim to be the next snapshot with the same sequence number for the same Flow in canonical.

-- Rebasing chooses which sequence is “first.”
+- Rebasing chooses which sequence is "first."
 - The other must be re-woven atop the new canonical state.

 ---